 The story of how one man's dream of a simpler time became a reality.

-In 1967, he brought a black lab/boxer mix aboard and named her "Black Dog" after the character in Robert Lewis Stevenson's "Treasure Island”.
-For sixteen years, the man, the boat, and the dog were nearly inseparable.
+The Captain brings a black lab/boxer mix aboard and names her "Black Dog" after the character in Robert Lewis Stevenson's "Treasure Island".
+The man, the boat, and the dog are nearly inseparable.

 The Captain purchases an old seaside inn in Vineyard Haven, where he and the dog play host to sailors from all over the world.
 They sit by the fire, sharing drinks and stories.
 Summers are busy, winters are lonely.